sanskrit-coders/sanskrit-coders.github.io/content/content/audio/podcasts.md

 ### Create a podcast feed
 One of the following options should work:
 - In case of frequently updated feeds
-  - Use the build_feeds.sh pipeline of this repository to automatically and periodically generate rss-feeds.
+  - Use or replicate the build_feeds.sh pipeline of [rss-feeds github repo](https://github.com/sanskrit-coders/rss-feeds/) to automatically and periodically generate rss-feeds.
 - In case your feed is rarely or never updated
   - just use a convenient REST API server, by supplying the necessary archive item links in the prescribed format.
     - [takshashila raw](http://54.244.106.57:9090/swagger/index.html)